 Policy 3.54.
 Community connections.
-Integrate transit stations into surrounding communities and

-- enhance pedestrian and bicycle facilities (including bike sharing) to provide safe and accessible connections to key destinations beyond the station area. - Policy 3.55.
+Integrate transit stations into surrounding communities and enhance pedestrian and bicycle facilities (including bike sharing) to provide safe and accessible connections to key destinations beyond the station area.

+Policy 3.55.
 Transit station area safety.
-Design transit areas to improve pedestrian, bicycle, and personal safety. - Policy 3.56.
+Design transit areas to improve pedestrian, bicycle, and personal safety.

+Policy 3.56.
 Center stations.
-Encourage transit stations in centers to provide high density concentrations of housing and commercial uses that maximize the ability of residents to live close to both high-quality transit and commercial services. - Policy 3.57.
+Encourage transit stations in centers to provide high density concentrations of housing and commercial uses that maximize the ability of residents to live close to both high-quality transit and commercial services.

+Policy 3.57.
 Employment stations.
-Encourage concentrations of jobs and employment-focused land uses in and around stations in employment-zoned areas. - Policy 3.58.
+Encourage concentrations of jobs and employment-focused land uses in and around stations in employment-zoned areas.

+Policy 3.58.
 Transit neighborhood stations.
 Encourage concentrations of mixed-income residential development and supportive commercial services close to transit neighborhood stations.
-Transit neighborhood stations serve mixed-use areas that are not in major centers. - Policy 3.59.
+Transit neighborhood stations serve mixed-use areas that are not in major centers.

+Policy 3.59.
 Destination stations.
-Enhance connections between major destinations and transit facilities and strengthen the role of these station areas as places of focused activity. - 65.
-Finding: These policies generally relate to station planning and supportive active transportation infrastructure and future land use changes.
+Enhance connections between major destinations and transit facilities and strengthen the role of these station areas as places of focused activity.

+65. Finding: These policies generally relate to station planning and supportive active transportation infrastructure and future land use changes.
 The 13th Amendment does not change the boundary of station areas on the Urban Design Framework or amend the TSP.
-The 13th Amendment is consistent with these policies because it provides for more transit-supportive affordable housing development through the N/NE Housing Strategy, implementation of the North/Northeast Community Development Initiative including a Cultural-Business Hub within walking distance of transit station areas long the light rail line on Interstate Avenue.
+The 13th Amendment is consistent with these policies because it provides for more transit-supportive affordable housing development, implementation of the North/Northeast Community Development Initiative including a Cultural-Business Hub within walking distance of transit station areas long the light rail line on Interstate Avenue.